-As of December 31, 2009, we designated and accounted for all derivative instruments, including foreign exchange forward contracts and options and commodities futures and options contracts, as cash flow hedges.
+As of December 31, 2010, we designated and accounted for all derivative instruments, including foreign exchange forward contracts and options, interest rate swap agreements and commodities futures and options contracts, as cash flow hedges.
 Additional information regarding accounting policies associated with derivative instruments is contained in Note 6, Derivative Instruments and Hedging Activities.

-The information below summarizes our market risks associated with long-term debt and derivative instruments outstanding as of December 31, 2009.
-Note 1, Note 6 and Note 7 to the Consolidated Financial Statements provide additional information.
+The information below summarizes our market risks associated with long-term debt and derivative instruments outstanding as of December 31, 2010.
+Note 1.
+Note 6 and Note 7 to the Consolidated Financial Statements provide additional information.